-10 Section 6106 provides that an act involving dishonesty, moral turpitude, or corruption constitutes cause for suspension or disbarment.
+14 Section 6106 provides that an act involving dishonesty, moral turpitude, or corruption constitutes cause for suspension or disbarment.
 Willful misappropriation of a client's funds involves moral turpitude.
 (In the Matter of Song (Review Dept. 2013) 5 Cal.
 State Bar Ct.
 Rptr.
 273, 278.)

-11 Rule 4-100(A) requires client funds to be deposited in a CTA.
+15 Former rule 4-100(A) requires client funds to be deposited in a CTA.

-12 Section 6068, subdivision (d), provides, in pertinent part, that it is the duty of an attorney never to seek to mislead a judge by an artifice or false statement of law or fact.

-treat them as a single offense involving moral turpitude.13 (In the Matter of Moriarty (Review Dept. 2017) 5 Cal.
+Finally, the hearing judge found culpability under counts eight (§ 6106) and nine (§ 6068, subd. (d))16 because Derieg sought to mislead the superior court judge regarding whether he had already been paid for his services to the estate.
+The judge found that Derieg's actions rose to an act of moral turpitude because he intentionally failed to disclose that he had already collected attorney's fees, deposited them in a business checking account, and spent the funds on expenses unrelated to the estate.
+Because the same misconduct underlies both counts eight and nine, we treat them as a single offense involving moral turpitude.17 (In the Matter of Moriarty (Review Dept. 2017) 5 Cal.
 State Bar Ct.
 Rptr.
 511, 520 [violations of § 6106 and § 6068 treated as single moral turpitude violation with no additional weight for duplication].)